What is Planning for Growth?

 In March 2019 we hosted Our City Tomorrow: The Speaker Series to kick off engagement for the Planning for Growth Project.
 The series consisted of three sessions where we heard from the Mayor and the experts on everything from the hopes of our young people, to how Artificial Intelligence (AI) is transforming the way we live, to living carbon neutral, to bringing nature to the city.

-Check out what the said about being a smart capital, planning for growth, and creating places for people.
+Check out what was discussed about being a smart capital, planning for growth, and creating places for people.

-In early 2019 we developed four growth scenarios and between 8 April and 17 May 2019 we asked people to tell us which ones they thought achieved the best balance based on the four themes from Our City Tomorrow
+In early 2019 we developed four growth scenarios and between 8 April and 17 May 2019 we asked people to tell us which ones they thought did the best job of balancing the different trade-offs.

 People said the most important thing is to keep our compact form by enabling growth to happen in and around the central city and suburban centres.

-We hope you will stay involved, and help us shape this city we love.
+We hope you will stay involved, and help us shape the city we love.

 Other relevant projects